petergridge/Irrigation-V5/README.md

 For example I use an ESPHome implementation to control the hardware it exposes a status sensor, should the controller lose power or connectivity to Wi-Fi the custom control will not initiate the watering.
 There is also be a visual indication on the custom card of the status of the controller.

+Zone switches that are not in a known (on, off) state will not be executed.

 ### Watering Adjuster feature
 As an alternative to the rain sensor you can use the watering adjustment.
 With this feature the integrator is responsible to provide a multiplier value using a input_number or sensor component.
 I imagine that this would be based on weather data or a moisture sensor.